 Compare that to the response you’ll receive when one firm is responsible for both your site and your SEO.
 Because everyone’s working on the same team, there’s no time wasted in shifting blame or trying to make themselves look better than the other guy.
 If the SEO members of the team have a suggestion for the improvement of your website’s performance, they can easily communicate that suggestion to the web development specialists and have it implemented much more quickly than if they had to sell that suggestion to someone they barely know at an entirely different company.

 Consider also how much easier it’ll be to work with just one company when it comes to regularly-scheduled meetings.
 Setting a time for you to meet simultaneously with two different companies can be a nightmare on its own, one that only grows more frustrating when said meeting consists of them arguing over how to improve the performance of your site and its marketing.
 Making one firm responsible for both tasks, on the other hand, means meeting with just one group of people, one group dedicated to working together to ensure the continued growth and success of your business.
 Setting goals, settling issues and conducting reviews all become a matter of course when you know that everyone’s on the same page, lending you a peace of mind that’s so often missed by owners trying to juggle the needs and demands of two separate firms.

-We hope that you'll choose wisely, and that you'll contact us if you have any further questions on the benefits of the one-firm solution.
+We hope that you’ll choose wisely and that you’ll contact us if you have any further questions about the benefits of the one-firm solution.